josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

 You have provisioned an Azure Databricks workspace, and now you need to create a new cluster within the workspace.
 Part of the cluster configuration includes setting up an account access key to your Azure Storage account, using the Spark Config within the new cluster form.
 This will allow your cluster to access the lab files.

-1. From the side menu in the Azure portal, select **Resource groups**, then enter your resource group name into the filter box, and select it from the list
+1. From the side menu in the Azure portal, select **Resource groups**, then enter your resource group name into the filter box, and select it from the list.

-2. Next, select your Azure Databricks service from the list
+2. Next, select your Azure Databricks service from the list.

     ![Select the Azure Databricks service from within your lab resource group](media/select-azure-databricks-service.png)

-3. In the Overview pane of the Azure Databricks service, select **Launch Workspace**
+3. In the Overview pane of the Azure Databricks service, select **Launch Workspace**.

     ![Select Launch Workspace within the Azure Databricks service overview pane](media/azure-databricks-launch-workspace.png)